 How do I register to vote?

-However, if you have had a change of address, you will need to submit a new voter registration.
+However, in most states, if your address has changed, you will need to submit a new voter registration.

 In North Carolina, you can register to vote online if you have a driver’s license.
-You can also register to vote in person at your local board of elections or fill out an application and mail it in.
+Any eligible voter can register in person at your local Board of Elections or fill out an application and mail it in.

 How do I check to see if I’m registered?

-You can check online to see if you’re registered to vote.
+You can check to see if you’re registered to vote online.
 In North Carolina, you can use the State Board of Elections’ voter registration lookup tool.
 For other states, you can check on your voter registration online here.

 What will be on my ballot?